- Ethan who has Hunter Syndrome and is 14.

 The Strategy: Survival by any means possible.
 ANY MEANS POSSIBLE FOLKS.

-If you stop fighting/peeing on the floor/screaming/shouting -Mammy will...give you whatever the heck you want just please s**t up for five minutes.
+If you stop fighting/peeing on the floor/screaming/shouting -Mammy will...give you whatever you want just please stop for five minutes.

-When the sh*t literally and figuratively hits the fan, just laugh...it confuses the bejayous out of them and they will be shocked that you’re laughing at a poop in the middle of the floor.
+When everything goes wrong, just laugh...it confuses the lot of them and they will be shocked that you’re laughing at a poop in the middle of the floor.

 Trust me, they will ask if you’re ok and then that's your chance to say, could you help me please.